 Realize the power and blessings of Allah (SWT) in your life

 As I mentioned previously, our lives just get so busy that we forget to think of all the things we should be thankful for.
 The fact that we are alive is the most obvious reason to be grateful.
 Also, we should realize that Allah (SWT) is the Master of the universe.
 He controls all our affairs.
 Everything is written as Allah says in Surah Hadeed:

 No calamity befalls on the earth or in yourselves but it is inscribed in the Book of Decrees (Al Lawh Al Mahfooz) before We bring it into existence.
 Verily, that is easy for Allah[al-Hadeed 57:22].

-Allah alone has power over everything and know that everything Allah (SWT) allows to occur has good in it.
+Allah alone has power over everything and knows that everything Allah (SWT) allows to occur has good in it.
 Realizing that everything happens for a reason can help us overcome the habit of complaining.

 Complain to the Creator and not the creation

 There are times where life will really put us down.
 That is fine.
 As I said, everything happens for a reason.
 Trials and tribulations are a way to bring us closer to Allah (SWT).
 But this is only if we talk to Him.
 Complaining here does not mean to show impatience and yell angrily at Allah’s decree.
-Preferably, it means to demonstrate patience in difficult times and to talk to Allah, ask Him for help.
-We see this in the Qur’an in the story of Yusuf (AS) when his father said, habit of complaining
+Preferably, it means to demonstrate patience in difficult times, and to talk to Allah, ask Him for help.
+We see this in the Qur’an in the story of Yusuf (AS) when his father said, the habit of complaining

 I complain of my anguish and sorrow only to Allah, and I know from Allah what you do not know (12:86).